That dollar amount results from a 44.1% increase compared to $2.5 billion five years earlier starting in 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Moldova has highly positive net exports in the international trade of corn and wheat.
-In turn, these cashflows indicate Moldova’s strong competitive advantages under the cereals product category.
+Moldova has highly positive net exports in the international trade of oil seeds, corn and wheat.
+In turn, these cashflows indicate Moldova’s strong competitive advantages under the related product categories.

 Products Causing Moldova’s Worst Trade Deficits